About Jacob Molyneux, senior editor/blog editor

 Concurrent sessions were plentiful—too many to choose from.
 My top two favorites were one on transfusing blood and blood products and another on managing pain, agitation, and delirium.
 New this year were sessions related to health care financing, a nod to the fact that all nurses need to be cognizant of the cost of care.
 My other “must attends” were the poster sessions—these are largely by up-and-coming researchers and teams doing innovative projects. current AACN president Vicki Good current AACN president Vicki Good

 Handling conflicts with colleagues.
 A “super session” by Christine Cashen, a professional speaker, had everyone on their feet in a standing ovation.
-Extremely funny and with a clear message about handling conflict with colleagues (a very big issue in nursing, as we […]
+Extremely funny and with a clear message about handling conflict with colleagues (a very big issue in nursing, as we know), Cashen was a […]

 Memorial Day Weekend: Thanks to the Nurses Who Lost Their Lives While Serving